Practical tips for applying for a job

 We do not need your referee details at this stage.
 We discourage candidates from attaching profile pictures.
 We want our shortlisting teams to focus on your qualifications, skills and experience, not on how you look.
 There is no need to list your gender, marital status or whether you have a driving licence on your CV.
 Save the space to share more information about your suitability for the role.

-Do not just repeat your CV.
-Use this opportunity to tell us why you think you are a great fit for the role.
-The articles here and here go in to more depth on what to include in a supporting statement.
+For roles where we do still ask you to complete a cover letter, we ask you to not just repeat information that we can find in your CV.
+Use your cover letter as an opportunity to tell us why you think you are a great fit for the role and what your motivations are.
+The articles here and here go in to more depth on what to include in a cover letter.

-Our recruitment system has a strict 6,615 character limit for our supporting statement section.
-We recommend drafting your supporting statement in a programme that lets you run a word and character count and then copying and pasting the final text in to the supporting statement box.
+All free text boxes in our application forms have a character limit – you will see this update as you start typing.
+We recommend drafting your answers in an app/programme that lets you run a word and character count and then copying and pasting the final text into the text box.

 For most roles, we run two interview rounds, with the stronger candidates from the first round being invited to the second round.
 Generally, first round interviews will be online via Teams.
 Second round interviews may also be on Teams, or potentially face-to-face if logistics allow.